PhilGoud/podcast-XSL-template/README.md

 - Store the template.xsl file somewhere on your server
 - add `<?xml-stylesheet type="text/xsl" href="/path/to/your/template.xls" ?>` at the beggining of your XML feed just before `<channel>`, for example
-- check your feed address, you should see a beautiful webpage
+- check your feed address, you should see a beautiful webpage like the one displayed here

 ## Troubleshooting